dr. M.P. (Maarten) Wolsink

-While studying methodology I developed a critical view on most of the positivist types of social research on the one hand, but on the other hand a thorough scepticism towards much 'social theory' built upon fuzzy 'concepts' without solid empirical foundation; and unfortunately those are numerous, often common sense 'concepts'.
+While studying methodology I developed a critical view on most of the positivist types of social research on the one hand, but on the other hand a thorough scepticism towards much 'social theory' built upon fuzzy 'concepts' without solid empirical foundation.
+Unfortunately those are numerous in social sciences, often blunt common sense 'concepts'.
 The fundamental starting point for all this work became: no proper measurement without a theory; no valid data without proper measurement; no valid theory without empirical data supporting it.
 Consequentially, this is disqualifying many social 'theories', as they remain largely disconnected from empirical evidence, and unfortunatley often they continue to neglect counter-evidence as well..
 This applies in particular to many 'theories' that are prominent in policy (and as such they are in fact nothing more than mere "policy-beliefs").
 Ironically, many of such 'theories' are put forward by academics educated in natural sciences, and it is common practice in the domain of environmental studies, the domain I have worked since my graduation.
 See for a textbook example of such invalid common sense 'theories' the Key Publications and Research page-link (top of this page) about the 'backyard theory'.
-Another striking and sad example in environmental studies is the Tragedy of the Commons, a fully falsified (by Nobel-laureat Lin Ostrom, among otjers) but still advocated "concept".
-In fact both are typical examples of 'frames' appreciated and applied by powerful policy actors, which is probably the reason whu they are still lingering 'common sense' ideas..
+Another striking and sad example in environmental studies is the Tragedy of the Commons, a fully falsified (by Nobel-laureat Lin Ostrom, among others) but still frequently advocated "concept".
+In fact both are typical examples of 'frames' appreciated and applied by powerful policy actors, which is probably the prime reason why they are still lingering 'common sense' ideas..

 In 1979 I started as research and education assistant at the Social Science Methods Department, and in 1982 I graduated: MA Social Science Methodology; Political Science and Mass Communication.